erikwestlund/projects/tools/README.md

 `project_manager.py` provides a Click-based command line interface for personal repo maintenance tasks.
-The initial `llm:agents` command streamlines conversion of assistant documentation files so that `CLAUDE.md` remains canonical while `AGENTS.md` and other variants get backed up.
+The initial `llm:agents` command streamlines conversion of assistant documentation files so that `AGENTS.md` is the canonical source while `CLAUDE.md`, `GEMINI.md`, and other variants become managed aliases.

 ## Installation